teddynted/website-content/content/blog/scheduling-ssh-job-on-aws-lambda.md

 _Cron Jobs are used for scheduling tasks to run on the server.
 They're most commonly used for automating system maintenance or administration._

 <p class="markdown-paragraph">The code is more or less the same as the one on this <a class="markdown-link" href="https://github.com/teddynted/SSH-into-EC2-instance-from-AWS-Lambda">repo</a>.
-We will just make a minor changes to cater for a cron job functionality.</p>
+We will just make minor changes to cater for a cron job functionality.</p>

 `serverless.yml`: